 Just like everyone else on the planet, Jordan Peele's Get Out blew me away.
 It's easy to forget, knowing now that Bruce Willis was dead the whole time, what a ride that movie was when we first saw it.
 It seems so obvious now, the twists, the breadcrumbs, the motifs - how it went where it went.
 But anyone who said they saw it coming is a liar.

 I've found, unfortunately, diminishing returns for his next two movies, Us and Nope - a movie I thought was particularly disappointing, (as did the guy in my screening who stood up and said, “Where the fuck is the rest of the movie?
 That shit ass!" for everyone to hear.)
 In general, however, it's clear that it was pretty much just me and that guy, as everyone else seemed to love it.
 In the almost year since its release, I've gone searching for what I'm missing more and more in Peele's work, (remember his Twilight Zone?
-You and Paramount Plus both forgot, but I didn't...) and this new series on the site, "Revisiting", was born.
-We all have movies that we see differently than the masses.
-I'm starting with Us because I have quite mixed feelings that swing heavily in both directions.
+You and Paramount Plus both forgot, but I didn't...) and this piece was born.

 Upon a recent rewatch, I found that most of my feelings stayed the same, loving the home invasion horror and the unbelievably good Lupita Nyong'o performance - while feeling the Jordan Peele of it all to be a tad too convoluted.

 First, if you haven't seen Us, here are the basics: